 Kyuubey provides them a plan; he will permit any one of their wishes.
 But in exchange, they will each become a mystical girl, obtaining enough power to accomplish their dreams.
 However, Homura Akemi, a mystical girl herself, begs them not to accept the offer, telling that everything is not what it seems.

 All of a sudden, they appeared: parasitic extraterrestrials that landed upon Earth.
-Also, they quickly infiltrated mankind by drilling into the brains of unsafe targets.
+Also, they quickly infiltrated humankind by drilling into the brains of unsafe targets.
 These unquenchable beings take full control of their hosts.
-Also, they are able to transform into a variety of forms in order to feed on oblivious humans.
+Also, they can transform into a variety of forms to feed on oblivious humans.

 With the last Angel defeated, Nerv has one final foe left to face; the humans under Seele’s order.

-Left in a deep melancholy closing the end of the original series, a hesitant Shinji Ikari struggles with the options presented to him; to totally welcome mankind’s existence or reject humanity’s uniqueness.
+Left in a grave melancholy closing the end of the original series, a hesitant Shinji Ikari struggles with the options presented to him; to welcome humankind’s existence or reject humanity’s uniqueness.
 Meantime, at the center of a compromised Nerv, Gendou Ikari and Rei Ayanami proceed towards Lilith.
-Also, they do this in an effort to realize their own plans regarding the future of the world.
+Also, they do this to realize their plans regarding the future of the world.

 The End of Evangelion acts as an alternate ending to the divisive final episodes of Neon Genesis Evangelion.
 With the destiny of the universe hanging in the balance, the ultimate final battle draws near.

-However, when he is unfairly blamed for killing someone close to him, Satoru is sent back to the past once again.
+However, he is unfairly blamed for killing someone close to him.
+Satoru goes back to the past once again.
 Also, this time he is sent to 1988, 18 years in the past.
-Soon, he finds out that the killing may be connected to the kidnapping and murder of one of his classmates; the lonely and puzzled Kayo Hinazuki, that took place when he was a child.
+Soon, he finds out that the killing may be connected to the kidnapping and murder of one of his classmates, the lonely and puzzled Kayo Hinazuki, that took place when he was a child.
 This is his opportunity to make things right.

 Determined to make the most out of the remaining of his college life, the student attempts to ask out a girl; the antisocial but kind-hearted sophomore Akashi.
-But he fails to follow through, persuading him to regret not living out his college life differently.
-As soon as this notion passes through his head, however, he is rushed through time and space to the starting of his years at college.
-Also, he is given another chance to live his life.
+But he fails to follow through, persuading him to regret not living out his college life differently as soon as this notion passes through his head.
+However, he rushes through time and space to the starting of his years at college.
+Also, he gets another chance to live his life.

 Unreal, creative, and mind-bending, Yojouhan Shinwa Taikei records the misadventures of a young man on a journey.
 This is a journey to make friends, discover love, and experience the rose-colored campus life he always dreamed of.
 You can watch this anime just for the fact that it deals with so many genres.
 It is easily one of the most peculiar and best psychological anime ever made.

 Every year, students from all over Japan come together for the inter-high table tennis competition.
-They do this in order to achieve national and international stardom.
-Through great training and competition, only the very best continue.
+They do this to achieve national and international stardom.
+Through harsh training and competition, only the very best continue.